The original alert published on November 2, 2020 was updated on January 22, 2021.

 When to File

+The deadline to distribute proof of health coverage in 2020 to California plan participants is January 31, 2021.
 The deadline for filing the required forms with the FTB is March 31 following the year for which coverage is being reported.
-At least for 2020 forms due by March 31, 2021, California has granted all filers a two-month extension.
-Thus, the deadline for the first round of California health coverage reporting is May 31, 2021, although employers and carriers can submit forms prior to the deadline.
+For-2020 forms are due by March 31, 2021, although employers and carriers can submit forms prior to the deadline.

 How to File